Where and What to Eat and Drink in Belfast Like a Local in 2023: 22 Places to Try

 The Merchant Hotel

 The fabulous Merchant Hotel has different solutions for those who want to eat well.
 Still, here we point out its fabulous Afternoon Tea, which consists of savory and sweet dishes to accompany tea, coffee or champagne.
-An unmissable experience in one of the most beautiful luxury hotels in Belfast, where despite the opulence, the atmosphere is always relaxed and relaxing.
+An unmissable experience in one of the most beautiful luxury hotels in Belfast, where the atmosphere is always relaxed and relaxing despite the opulence.

 Address: 16 Skipper St